DominoKit/domino-jackson/README.md

 </repository>
 ```

-Add the following dependecies to your project pom file
+Add the following dependencies to your project pom file

+#### Client side dependencies

+if you want to use the jackson-apt in the client side add the following dependency to your client module

 ```xml
 <dependency>